pratishtha9/Breast-Cancer-Detection-using-Supervised-Semi-Supervised-and-Unsupervised-Learning/README.md

-# Supervised-Semi-Supervised-and-Unsupervised-Learning
+# Breast Cancer Detection
-Performed Monte-Carlo Simulation for supervised, un-supervised, and semi-supervised learning M = 30 times on the Breast Cancer Wisconsin (Diagnostic) Data Set
+Analysed the performance of Supervised, Semi-Supervised, Unsupervised Learning and Spectral Clustering over 30 Monte Carlo Simulations on the breast cancer dataset.